nicola/cross-data-paths/README.md

 # merkle-paths
-WIP Pathing in and across merkle trees
+WIP Pathing in and across merkle trees (eventually IPLD)